YasuhiroABE/docker-sccp-skel/README.md

 # docker-sccp-skel
-A docker skeleton directory which can be used for testing build, run, push operations.
+A docker skeleton directory which can be used for testing build, run, and push operations.

 # LICENSE